Cisco Customer Experience helps this visionary council realize its IoT goals.

-But rather than being daunted by the pressures it faces, NCC has seized this as an opportunity to transform itself from the ground up, positioning itself as a more effective and responsive organisation to meet huge challenges such as climate change and an aging population.
+But rather than being daunted by the pressures it faces, NCC has seized this as an opportunity to transform itself from the ground up, positioning itself as a more effective and responsive organization to meet huge challenges such as climate change and an aging population.

-“Just continuing as we have been is no longer an option.
-We know that we have to be able to do more with less,” said Nelson.
-“We’re now on a fantastic journey with our digital transformation work.
+"Just continuing as we have been is no longer an option.
+We know that we have to be able to do more with less," said Nelson.
+"We're now on a fantastic journey with our digital transformation work.
 Our three main objectives include improving how people live their lives in the city and reducing costs.
 Fundamentally, however, we want to ensure that Newcastle, as a city, is seen as a place for technology innovation, investment and growth.
-Delivering on all of those three objectives is really key to our digital programme.”
+Delivering on all of those three objectives is really key to our digital program."

 NCC had already been working with Cisco on the implementation of smart city initiatives in Newcastle-on-Tyne, including a ground-breaking Internet of Things (IoT) project that turned Mosley Street in Newcastle City Centre into the smartest street in the UK in June 2018.
 In June 2019, Newcastle was also named Smart City of the Year at the Digital Leaders Awards.

 Emboldened by the success of such projects, NCC turned to Cisco and network solutions partner SCC to help transform the internal operational structure of the council itself.